Large global solutions for nonlinear Schr\"odinger equations I, mass-subcritical cases: Linear flow estimates on localized functions

 Using Lemma \ref{lem:frac_Hs}, we have

 This last estimate combined with \eqref{20.31-I} yields

 Similarly, we also obtain that for any $s \ge 0$, we have \eqref{eq:18.41}.
 Indeed, if the derivatives hit the cut-off functions $\chi_{\ge \frac{1}{10}M|t|}$ (since $M|t|\gtrsim 1$) and $\chi_{\le 10}$, the analogous estimates become better.
-Hence by the same way as \eqref{eq:18.40}, we obtain the estimates above.
+Hence by the same way as \eqref{eq:18.40}, we obtain the estimates above. \end{proof} A consequence of Lemma \ref{lem:g-out-rg} is \begin{cor} Let $(q,r,\gamma)$ be the triple satisfying the same conditions as in Proposition \ref{prop:lineares-cpt-largetime-I}, and let $\alpha, \beta$ be the constants satisfying $\alpha\ge1, \beta> 0$ and